 While the sport sounds intense, this form of MMA for kids has so many benefits when taught in a controlled environment.
 It teaches kids:

 - To work hard towards their goals

 - Courage and confidence

 For generations this form of MMA has been adopted by people for the physical and mental benefits that come through in training.
 It has many virtues to pass on to kids in the process, including patience and endurance.

 Muay Thai dates back thousands of years as the younger generation were taught to defend themselves, and their nation, against foreign invaders.
 In a time when kings reigned and there was a need to protect the throne this art was employed due to the need for no weapons.
 It became a sport amongst the men returning from their military duties, as they wrapped their arms in cotton before taking on their opponent.
 A love of the sport and its necessity to protect their borders, meant Muay Thai became a large part of Thai culture.

-Register here for 30 days of free Thai Boxing classes in Melbourne.
+Register here for free Thai Boxing classes in Melbourne.